vitptosek/AlzaCaseStudy/readme.md

 - Database name: *AlzaDb*
 - Database scheme: *Eshop*

-- Example: Query providing all of not soft-deleted Products being available in at least one Store and listing their total count combined.
+Database query example - select providing all of not soft-deleted Products being available in at least one Store and listing their total count combined.

 ```sql
 SELECT product.Name AS Product,